viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 #### Object Constant

-By combining `writable:false` and `configurable:false`, you can essentially create a _constant_ (cannot be changed, redefined or deleted) as an object property, like:
+By combining `writable:false` and `configurable:false`, you can essentially create a _hằng số_ (cannot be changed, redefined or deleted) as an object property, like:

 ```js
 var myObject = {};